-As shown above, women across the country will be affected by the Coverage Exemption if it is created.
+As shown above, women across the country will be affected by the Coverage Exemption if it is upheld.
 Between the private hospitals, schools, non-profits, and for-profit companies that may take advantage of the Coverage Exemption, women in every state are at risk of losing their contraceptive coverage.
-This is why it is critical for this Court to allow Nevada to intervene in this action and to deny Plaintiffs' motion for summary judgment.
+This is why it is critical for this Court to allow Nevada to intervene in this action and to reverse the